Artwork Data

 Text

-'Weile meer Sinti & Roma ham' (Because we are Sinti and Roma) 'So that they will never be forgotten'
+“Because we are Sinti and Roma” “So that they will never be forgotten”

-About Sinti and Roma in The Hague, the Hague Municipal Archives has released a publication.
-Download the publication via the link below.
+The Hague Municipal Archives has published a report on the Sinti and Roma in The Hague.
+Request a printed copy from the Hague Municipal Archives or download the publication via the link below.